xaviripo/bachelor-thesis/thesis/contents/2-hits/2-circle.md

 The traditional way to approach the problem at hand would be to find the cover of the circle, and from that see that each fiber is isomorphic to the integers \integers.

 A more type theoretic proof jumps straight to the fibers, without the need to build the covering space first.
 This is due to the way covering spaces are defined in homotopy type theory.
 In classical topology, the notion of subspace is very important.
-It's easy to see how this applies to covers, as their definition only already deals with subspaces of $X$ and $C$.
+It is easy to see how this applies to covers, as their definition only already deals with subspaces of $X$ and $C$.
 Unfortunately, the notion of subspace, just like the notion of subset, does not translate well into homotopy type theory.
 The good news is that the alternative, which we will now see, is more adequate for synthetic homotopy and constructive mathematics.
 In general, whenever we find a definition that contains a tuple (for instance, the covering space together with its projection), we have to suspect that translating it literally into type theory will be cumbersome, because in constructive mathematics we have to carry along all the parts of the definition.

 Hence, we will define directly for each point its fiber.
 In the case of the circle, this would be: